istresearch/scrapy-cluster/docs/topics/crawler/design.rst

    :alt: Breath First
    :align:   center

 As you can see above, the initial seed url generates 4 new links.
 Scrapy Cluster uses a Redis priority based queue, the spiders continue to attempt to pop from the highest priority crawl request for each domain.
-New links found upon subsequent request are decreased in priority, and then put back into their respective domain based queues.
+New links found upon subsequent requests are decreased in priority, and then put back into their respective domain based queues.
 This allows for the equal priority links to be crawled first.

 When a spider encounters a link it has already seen, the duplication filter based on the request’s ``crawlid`` will filter it out.
 The spiders will continue to traverse the resulting graph generated until they have reached either their maximum link depth or have exhausted all possible urls.